beeware/beeware-tutorial/docs/en/how-to/index.md

 Your prompt should now have a `(venv)` prefix in front of it.

-### Clone the BeeWare repository
+### Clone the BeeWare Tutorial repository

 For updates to BeeWare documentation:

-Next, go to [the BeeWare page on GitHub](https://github.com/beeware/beeware), fork the repository into your own account, and then clone a copy of that repository onto your computer by clicking on "Clone or Download".
+Next, go to [the BeeWare Tutorial page on GitHub](https://github.com/beeware/beeware-tutorial), fork the repository into your own account, and then clone a copy of that repository onto your computer by clicking on "Clone or Download".
 If you have the GitHub desktop application installed on your computer, you can select "Open in